-Topics related to basic and applied research in the following disciplines: crop sciences, horticulture, plant biology, plant pathology, plant biochemistry and plant genetics and genomics.
+Topics related to basic and applied research in the following disciplines: plant biology, plant pathology, plant biochemistry and plant genetics and genomics.

 Topics related to the study of the mind and mental processes, especially in relation to behavior, mental and emotion development, cognitive development, and disorders.

 Social Science: General

-Topics related to the study of human society and of individual relationships in and to society.
-This category is a good fit for social science presentations that do not fall into the other specific social science categories listed here (i.e. Anthropology; Global & Area Studies; History, Political Science, & Economics; Psychology; Social Work; Sociology).
+This category is a good fit for presentations that do not fall into the other specific social science categories in this list.

 Topics related to the study of social behavior, including its origins and social inequalities, in day-to-day life, organizations, and institutions.

 Visual & Performing Arts

-Topics related to the study of visual arts, web design, motion and branding design, theatre, music, and other related areas.
+Topics related to the study, performance, and showcase of visual arts, photography, graphic design, theatre, music, dance, spoken word, and other related areas.